 FUJIFILM Holdings is Strengthening and Enhancing Corporate Governance in an Effort to Raise Corporate Value.

-We recognize that a corporation's main mission is to keep improving corporate value.
+We recognize that the main mission of a corporation is to keep improving its corporate value.
 To promote the accomplishment of this mission, we implement measures to strengthen and expand our corporate governance systems and thereby aim to win the trust of all stakeholders.
-Such measures are what underpin our Group-wide efforts to achieve corporate governance consistent with a holding company and maximize corporate value.
+Such measures are what underpin Groupwide efforts to achieve corporate governance consistent with a holding company and to maximize corporate value.

 Details regarding corporate organization